 The most you know about your audience, the best you can create a museum for them.

 By studying how online and offline audience reacts to one subject, we understand well what are their habits and what are they waiting for.

 References: Rodin Museum, Culturespaces (Jacquemart-André Museum, Baux de Provence, Auto Museum), etc

 Before we were thinking that museum was all about the collection and how we can keep it safe, then how we can show it to the public, then how we can share it with them.
 Now, we have to think about what the public is waiting for in a museum.
 This is the user experience.

-The first requirement for a great user experience is to meet the public’s needs, easily and without hassle.
+The first requirement for great user experience is to meet the public’s needs, easily and without hassle.
 Next, it is vital to produce a product that people love, and love to own.
-User experience goes beyond giving public what they think they want to see or live in a museum.
+User experience goes beyond giving the public what they think they want to see or live in a museum.
 It is successful when it seamlessly blends together each aspect of a museum, everything from engineering to design to the words on a page.